soapy-py/SCC-Tumor-Detection/README.md

 prelim_patch_info contains the stacked npy arrays which are the actual WSIs split into patches.

-Currently I'm working on constructing the GNN and training it, might need some help here too?
-I think Dr. Levy wants to finish the SCC ArcticAI studies soon
-, so I'm going to start working on it more after my midterm exams are over (12/20, I've been procrastinating a bit, sorry).
+Currently I'm working on constructing the GNN and training it.
+I think Dr. Levy wants to finish the SCC ArcticAI studies soon , so I'm going to start working on it more after my midterm exams are over (12/20, I've been procrastinating a bit).
 If you need anything else or have questions feel free to message me on slack!